KlaidasD/TheStartingBlock/README.md

-# The Starting Block V3
+# The Starting Block V3.1

 This project is an API for managing events and participants called "The Starting Block".
 It provides endpoints to manage Events, Participants and Results.

-Functionality (V1) (pushed at : 2024/06/16 11:30AM) of the API includes the following features : CRUD operations for events including creation, retrieval, retrieval by ID, update and adding participants to events.
+Functionality (V1) : the API includes the following features : CRUD operations for events including creation, retrieval, retrieval by ID, update and adding participants to events.

 End points:\
 POST\